NicBritz/Milestone-2---Simon-Game/README.md

 <!-- features -->

 ## Features
+This project has some great features form different game modes to themes.
+All of these features combined make for a great overall experience.

+###Game Modes

+**Classic**
+When playing the game in this mode you will be presented with a set of four coloured buttons.
+The buttons will light up in a sequence, each step in the sequence is randomly generated.
+The entire sequence remains the same throughout the round but it gets progressively longer.
+After every 5th step, the sequence gets faster.
+If the player hits the incorrect coloured button the button plays a cracking sound and shows a cracked image overlay.

+**Random**
+This mode behaves similarly to the Classic mode with the added twist of randomizing the sequence every round.
+This makes it more challenging as the player is unable to memorize the sequence as a whole and is forced to rely on short bursts of memory.

+**Last-Only**
+With this mode you are getting the same type of sequence you would get with the Classic mode with the added challenge of only seeing the last step in the sequence.
+The player must then replicate the entire sequence relying heavily on their memory of the sequence.

+**Reverse**
+The sequence is created and presented in the same way as the Classic mode.
+This time, however, the player must play back the sequence in reverse.
+This makes for some interesting gameplay.

 ```
  In this section, you should go over the different parts of your project, and describe each in a sentence or so.